leeanncafferata/clio3-syllabus/source/index.md

 After taking this course, you will

 -   be able to use computer programming to make historical arguments;
--   be able to apply programmatic techniques to scholarly research in history, especially involving data analysis;
+-   be able to apply programming techniques to scholarly research in history, especially involving quantitative history, spatial history and mapping, network analysis, and text mining;
 -   understand the common concepts of computer programming across computer languages;
--   be able to use Javascript and R and some of their most useful libraries;
+-   be able to use JavaScript and R and some of their most useful libraries;
 -   be able to read documentation for languages and libraries in order to teach yourself programming techniques as they become useful to